-- 1. How is your staff trained in your district's Restraint & Seclusion policy?
+- 1. How is staff trained in the educational agency's Restraint and Seclusion policy?
 How is it documented?
 How often?
-What arrangements are made (including timeframes) for training newly hired staff? - 2.
-What type of training is provided to your staff?
-How often?
-How do you ensure that someone in each building has received training? - 3.
-What are your procedures for documenting restraints and/or seclusions?
+What arrangements are made (including timeframes) for training newly hired staff?
+How does the educational agency ensure that someone in each building has received training? - 2.
+What are the procedures for documenting restraints and/or seclusions?
 Who tracks (either district wide and/or building level) the occurrences?